-Anglican Christianity, which stems from the Protestant Reformation, is one of the largest Christian traditions in the world.
+Anglican Christianity, which stems from the Protestant Reformation, is one of the most prominent Christian traditions in the world.
 Moreover, its adherents have often exerted tremendous social and cultural influence, particularly in English-speaking countries.
 Anglicanism has also undergone many internal conflicts as of late, which have made the news.
-So where did the Anglican church come from, what do Anglicans believe, and how do they live as Christians today?
+So, where did the Anglican church come from, what do Anglicans believe, and how do they live as Christians today?

 How the Church of England & Anglicanism Came to Be